16 Mar 22 | 15:49:43

 Examples of Explorers: Jeep, National Geographic, Patagonia, Huckleberry Finn.

-It is not as simple as choosing the archetype you like the most, the one you want to be, but instead it is about figuring out which one you already are.
+It isn’t as simple as choosing the archetype you like the most, the one you want to be, instead, it is about figuring out which one you already are.
 A company trying to be something they are not can appear inauthentic and may damage their reputation.

 Occasionally, companies may find that they don’t align comfortably with just one archetype.
 They may have characteristics of two archetypes, but companies should never choose to align with 2 archetypes with more than a 70-30 split.
 As in, your brand should be at least 70-100% one archetype.

-About Podymos Podymos is a dedicated Medical Device marketing agency.
+Podymos is a dedicated Medical Device marketing agency.
 We are passionate about sharing relevant knowledge to expand our clients’ capabilities.
 If you would like to find out more about what we do, you can visit our services page, or get in contact with us.
-And don’t forget to follow us on social media
+And don’t forget to follow us on social media.

 We use cookies to give you the best online experience.
 By agreeing you accept the use of cookies in accordance with our cookie policy.